bharris47/niko-exercises/README.md

 ```

 7. Install [Pycharm Community Edition](https://www.jetbrains.com/pycharm/download).
 The IDE has tools that are going to make your life a lot easier and help you catch mistakes before committing to git.

+8. Point PyCharm at the correct virtualenv.
+Go to Settings > Project Settings > Project Interpreter.
+Click the gear icon next to the dropdown and select Add Local.
+Navigate to the location of the virtualenv you created in step 4.
+Select the `bin/python` executable in that directory.

+## Exercises

+1. [PEP-8](exercises/pep8) - best practices for conventional code styling